In God We Trust: All Others Must Be Screened for Safety

 Infants: 1 adult to 3 children.
 Toddlers: 1 adult to 6 children.
 Preschool: 1 adult to 10 children.
 Elementary: 1 adult to 12 children.

 Are children ever alone with only one adult?
 Your answer to this question must be NO, NEVER!
 And children should never ever be unsupervised.
 How will children be released from classrooms?
 Are they allowed to meet their parents, or must a parent pick up the child?
 Who do you allow in your children’s ministry area?
 Must these people have special name tags to gain clearance into your area?
-Who is stationed at church exits to ensure that children do not leave the building unsupervised?
+Who manages church exits to ensure that children do not leave the building unsupervised?

-Check-in and Check-out process
+Check-in and check-out process

 Teenagers in ministry